polettix/heroku-buildpack-perl-procfile/README.md

   generated container image), otherwise `$BUILD_DIR/.build_env` is used
 - `BUILDPACK_VERBOSE`: when set to any non-empty value, print out details about the build invocation
+- `BUILDPACK_SET_VERSION`: when set to any non-empty value, the value is saved in `$BUILD_DIR/20.version-env.sh` so that it is sourced when running the application and make the `VERSION` environment variable available.

 [cpanm]: http://cpanmin.us